oracle/pgql-lang/pages/pgql-1.2-spec.md

    AND y.age > 25
 ```

 Here, the first filter describes that the vertex `x` has a property `name` and its value is `Jake`.
 Similarly, the second filter describes that the vertex `y` has a property `age` and its value is larger than `25`.
 Here, in the filter, the dot (`.`) operator is used for property access.
-For the detailed syntax and semantic of expressions, see [Value Expressions](#value-expressions).
+For the detailed syntax and semantic of expressions, see [Functions and Expressions](#functions-and-expressions).

 Note that the ordering of constraints does not have an affect on the result, such that query from the previous example is equivalent to: